College of A&GS Degrees

 - PHYS 2514, PHYS 2524

 Students pursuing a Bachelor of Science degree must complete either two years of the same high school foreign language or two beginning semesters of foreign language at the college level.

 In addition to requirements in the major area of study, all Bachelor of Arts degrees in the College of Atmospheric and Geographic Sciences require the following courses:

-- Six hours (two courses) intermediate foreign language (courses numbered 2000 or above).
+- Three hours (one course) intermediate foreign language (courses numbered 2000 or above).